JuliaPlots/PlotDocs.jl/docs/src/contributing.md

 Visual themes (i.e. attribute defaults) such as "dark", "orange", etc.

-### StatPlots
+### StatsPlots

 An extension of Plots: Statistical plotting and tabular data.
 Complex histograms and densities, correlation plots, and support for DataFrames.
 Anything related to stats or special handling for table-like data should live here.

 ### PlotRecipes

-An extension of StatPlots: Graphs, maps, and more.
+An extension of StatsPlots: Graphs, maps, and more.
 If it's not a "base recipe", and also not clearly "statistical" in nature, then this package might be a good home.

 ### MLPlots